linuxdevel/openvpn/README.md

 ```
 Where your local network has the same subnet as the remote.
 This will cause issues and the VPN will not work.

-If you have control of the remote network, select a private IP range that is unlikely to be used from a remote client..
+If you have control of the network where you raspberry openvpn server is installed, select a private IP range that is unlikely to be used from a remote client..
 ```
-TODO find examples of ranges unlikely to be used by routers
+Example:
+Private network not likely to be used in any commercial home routers: 10.11,12.0/24 Address range: 10.11.12.1 -> 10.11.12.254

 ```